Damian0087/dnnls_final_project/README.md

 •	Only a single loss function was used

 •	Evaluation relies on automatic metrics without human judgement

+**NOTE**: All quantitative results reported in this repository were obtained using the Colab notebook 35041005_Tony-Okonta.ipynb.
+After modularising the code into separate files, minor performance differences were observed due to changes in execution order and initialisation.

 ________________________________________
 **Future Work**